 Firstly, the ad-hoc, informal nature of these spaces certainly needs fresh thinking.
 Shared, small workspaces are set to become a thing of the past, certainly in the short and mid-term as enforced social distances become the new norm.
-However, before they are retired and become no go areas, or reminders of lost productivity let's consider how they can be utilised to become highly effective workspaces.
+However, before they are retired and become no-go areas, or reminders of lost productivity, let’s consider how they can be utilised to become highly effective workspaces.
 The addition of room/desk booking solutions, for example, could give them a new lease of life as private workspaces.
-Adding booking capabilities to these spaces ensures they can be adequately booked with reserved cleaning times between users.
+Adding booking capabilities to these spaces ensures they can be adequately reserved with enough cleaning time between users.

 Add a USB camera with a suitable microphone and they can become a BYOD video conferencing room.
 Additionally, wireless content sharing capabilities reduces the restrictions of cable connectivity.

 If these spaces are located in open-plan offices further considerations need to be taken into account when upgrading the location.
 For example, how do you remove the surrounding noise of the open-plan office when in video calls?
 Luckily highly effective solutions already exist which incorporate intelligent sound blocking, acoustic capabilities that remove unwanted distracting background noise.